Mia-Finn/EDEN-Amelia-GE2/README.md

 # Primary research videos/pictures
 Link to the folder with my [primary research](https://drive.google.com/drive/folders/1U_38BIjF2x9La3iPT4CQNQc0ab5A-h9D?usp=sharing)

-(Still missing some photos from my Canon camera, they will be added to the folder soon!)

 # Instructions for use
 * W,A,S,D - to move the character around.
 * Move mouse - look around and the player will move in that direction.